miitestingacc/keeganturnerdev.github.io/_posts/2023-10-21-Run Docker with Portainer in the Cloud.md

 Install Portainer
 We will use Docker to deploy a container with the Portainer container management tool

-Run the following command in terminal:
+Run the following command in the terminal:

 ```
 sudo docker volume create portainer_data